ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 The ROCm components contained within the ROCm Runfile installer have a specific set of libraries, frameworks, and other elements that must be pre-installed on the system before you can use ROCm after the installation.
-Similarly, the inclusion of the AMDGPU driver as part of the installation also requires specific libraries that must be pre-installed.
+Similarly, the inclusion of the AMD GPU Driver as part of the installation also requires specific libraries that must be pre-installed.
 ROCm Runfile installer users must pre-install the list of required first-level dependencies.

 To install the pre-install dependencies, use one of two methods: